 Keen Observation Skills

-The caregiver is on the edge of all the happenings and goings on.
-She is required to be skilled at observing whatever circumstance the senior is going through.
-This means that you should be able to spot when she needs medical care, when she needs to tell you something but feels reluctant, and when she just wants her lonely time.
+The caregiver is required to be skilled at observing.
+This means that you should be able to spot when she needs medical care, when she needs to tell you something but feels reluctant, and when she just wants her alone time.
 You need to be able to spot when something is going wrong and report such observations to the appropriate person.

 Body Language Skills